This dissertation was written as a summative part of my undergraduate studies at the London School of Economics.

 The examples highlighted here are simply the ECUs that are most significant to the corpora assessed; a use of a wider data set from broader sources would likely show even more evidence of logical contradictions.

-Based purely on this evidence, there is a convincing argument to be made against the concept of stable preferences and, thus, against the significance of the appointment process to the MPC’s policy decisions.
-But further evidence is found elsewhere.
+Based purely on this evidence, there is a convincing argument to be made against the concept of stable preferences and against the significance of the appointment process to the MPC’s policy decisions, but further evidence is found elsewhere.

 Preference development can be understood as strengthening an existing position such that a weak position on an issue or policy action becomes stronger, and that new position does not contradict the earlier position.
 The member most characteristic of this kind of preference change is Mervyn King.